MTSnowden/advanced-ecommerce-2/README.md

 ### Do
 * Read this entire section before you start coding

 * Take the html out of the App component and put in separate components.
-If a component file doesn't exist, create it.s
+If a component file doesn't exist, create it.
   * Header
     * look for div with a className of "top-header" (in App.js)
     * take that content and place it in the Header component